Adam5Wu/micronucleus/USBExport.md

   See [code example](examples/DigisparkMouseLite) for details.
 * Callback workflow must be used, instead of active probe
   - Due to the disable of interrupt, USB data lines have to be constantly monitored.
-So instead of letting user program to perform adhoc checking, the main loop must perform the USB polling, and user program can only be executed as side-service during the gap of polling
+So instead of letting user program to perform adhoc checking, the main loop must perform the USB polling, and any additional functions can only be executed as side-workload during the gap of polling.
   - The benefit of doing so is supposedly improved throughput, according to the [author's blog](https://cpldcpu.wordpress.com/2014/03/02/interrupt-free-v-usb/)
   - Again see [code example](examples/DigisparkMouseLite) for detailed usages.